kitctf/www/talks/web3/slides.md

 ### Blockchains in CTFs

  * Transactions cost money: using real chains is expensive
- * Proof-of-Work costs energy: wastefull
+ * Proof-of-Work costs energy: wasteful
  * Most CTFs run single node Proof-of-authority chains
  * Blockchain clients provide client & developer APIs
      * Only thing that we are interested in